Skip to main content

 Building an Evening Protocol Around the Firming Concentrate

 Cleanse gently.
 Apply the Firming Concentrate to clean, dry skin as the first treatment step.
 If you also use the Anti-Wrinkle Concentrate, apply it second — the recommended L'Integral protocol layers firming first (structural base) and wrinkle treatment second (surface detail).
+See our Firming vs Anti-Wrinkle comparison for a full breakdown of which serum suits which concern.
 Wait one to two minutes between serums for absorption.
 Follow with a moisturizer to seal everything in — Sisley's own Sisleya L'Integral Anti-Age cream is the brand's intended pairing, but any barrier-supporting moisturizer works.
 In the morning, cleanse thoroughly and apply SPF.
 The botanical actives do not increase photosensitivity the way retinoids do, but protecting against UV damage remains essential when investing in anti-aging treatment.

 Skin Type Considerations for Mature Complexions